YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A surgery should not be designed only to look good in the first year.
 The plan must still make sense if the patient cannot use finasteride later.

-The decision should include the hair goal, previous gynecomastia history, current hormone situation, comfort with risk, possible alternatives, and willingness to monitor native hair over time.
+The decision needs to include the hair goal, previous gynecomastia history, current hormone situation, comfort with risk, possible alternatives, and willingness to monitor native hair over time.

-It should not be made from fear or pressure.
-If the patient does not feel comfortable with finasteride, the surgical plan should respect that and become more conservative.
+It must not be made from fear or pressure.
+If the patient does not feel comfortable with finasteride, the surgical plan needs to respect that and become more conservative.

-If the patient stopped medication before and is unsure what happens next, the article on stopping finasteride after hair transplant may help frame the native hair risk.
+If the patient stopped medication before and is unsure what happens next, stopping finasteride after hair transplant may help frame the native hair risk.

-If medication is avoided, the plan should be built around donor preservation, mature hairline design, careful coverage priorities, and regular monitoring.
-It should not pretend the native hair will stop changing by itself.
+If medication is avoided, the plan needs to be built around donor preservation, mature hairline design, careful coverage priorities, and regular monitoring.
+It must not pretend the native hair will stop changing by itself.

-Sometimes delaying surgery is safer until the pattern is clearer.
-The article on whether medication can delay a hair transplant is relevant when the patient is still actively thinning but uncertain about treatment.
+Sometimes delaying surgery is safer until the pattern is clearer. whether medication can delay a hair transplant is relevant when the patient is still actively thinning but uncertain about treatment.

 If you had gynecomastia or strong hormone sensitivity, finasteride is not a casual decision.
-The medication decision should be medically supervised, and the surgical design must stay safe even if finasteride is avoided.
+The medication decision needs medical supervision, and the surgical design must stay safe even if finasteride is avoided.